Around-advice lets you "wrap" a Lisp expression "around" the

 original function definition.
 You specify where the original function

-definition should go by means of the special symbol ad-do-it
+definition should go by means of the special symbol ad-do-it.

 Where this symbol occurs inside the around-advice body, it is replaced

-containing the forms of the surrounded code.
+with a progn containing the forms of the surrounded code.
 Here

 is an example:

-(defadvice foo (around foo-around) "Ignore case in `foo'." (let ((case-fold-search t)) ad-do-it))
+(defadvice foo (around foo-around)

 Its effect is to make sure that case is ignored in

-searches when the original definition of foo
+searches when the original definition of foo is run.

-If the around-advice does not use ad-do-it
+If the around-advice does not use ad-do-it, then it does not run

 the original function definition.
 This provides a way to override the